SeaQL/sea-orm/README.md

 ### Silver Sponsors

-We’re grateful to our silver sponsors: Digital Ocean, for sponsoring our servers.
+We're grateful to our silver sponsors: Digital Ocean, for sponsoring our servers.
 And JetBrains, for sponsoring our IDE.

 <table><tr>
 <td><a href="https://www.digitalocean.com/">